 Self-drive in Namibia is one of the most rewarding ways to explore Namibia’s contrasting landscapes.
-If you are happy to drive on the left hand side of the road, without much traffic around, and on gravel (as opposed to tar) roads, then self-drive in Namibia is very do-able for many international visitors.
+If you are happy to drive on the left hand side of the road, without much traffic around, and on gravel road (as opposed to tar), then self-drive in Namibia is very do-able for many international visitors.

 On the other hand, many scheduled departure group tours travel at a pretty brisk pace to see the country's highlights in a very short period of time.
 Also, they often stay at larger, less interesting, hotels and lodges.

 Tips for Self Drive Namibia

 - Ideally you need to enjoy driving, and view the road trip as part of the whole adventure.
 Namibia is a vast country and its marvels are spread throughout the country rather than conveniently located close to each other!

-- Preferably two people would share the driving.
+- Preferably two or three people would share the driving.

 - Similarly, make sure that you have set aside enough time.
 We reckon on 3 weeks to see the highlights in both the north and the south.
 If you only have 2 weeks, you'll need to leave some places out.
 Or risk needing another holiday to recover from this one!

 - Why not mix some self-drive in Namibia with other modes of transport?
 For example, you could fly in and out of Sossusvlei by scenic charter flight.
 Then pick up a car in Swakopmund to continue on.
 We recommend this if you're short on time.

 Do you need a 4 x 4 for a self-drive in Namibia?

 What little rain the desert country of Namibia does get falls during the southern hemisphere summer months from November to March.
 (And mainly January to mid March.)
 So during this latter time we do recommend a 4x4 vehicle.
 But, at other times of the year, an SUV with high clearance will do just fine.